Martin-Courtney-Sage/project_two/README.md

 ## Contributors

 > Here list the people who have contributed to this project.
-* Courtney-Sage
-* Gabriel
-* James
-* Naomi
-* Vision
+Courtney-Sage, Gabriel, James, Naomi, Vision

 ## License